nylander/birdscanner2/README.md

 # Birdscanner version 2

-- Last modified: tor aug 20, 2020  04:45
+- Last modified: tor aug 20, 2020  05:11
 - Sign: JN

 ## Description

-The workflow (Fig. \ref{workflow}) will try to extract known genomic regions (based on multiple- sequence alignments and HMMs; the *Reference*) from genome files (the *Genome*).
+The workflow (Fig. \ref{workflow}) will try to extract known genomic regions (based on multiple- sequence alignments and HMMs; the *Reference*) from a genome file (the *Genome*).
 The approach taken is essentially a search with HMM's against a reference genome, with an extra step where an initial similarity search is used to reduce the input data down to matching HMM's and genomic regions.
 Both the known genomic regions (multiple nucleotide-sequence alignments in fasta format), and the genome files (fasta format, one or several scaffolds) must be provided by the user.

+If several genomes are provided, the workflow can also collect each genomic region extracted from each genome (the *Fasta seq* files), and produce unaligned "gene" files that can be the input to a multiple-sequence alignment software.

 ![Birdscanner2 workflow\label{workflow}](resources/img/Diagram1.png)